healthchecks/healthchecks/templates/docs/api.md

 ### Query Parameters

+slug=&lt;value&gt;
+:   Filters the checks and returns only the checks with the specified slug.
+    If there are no matching checks, returns an empty list.
+If there are multiple matching checks, returns all of them.

+    Example:

+    `SITE_ROOT/api/v3/checks/?slug=backups`

 tag=&lt;value&gt;
 :   Filters the checks and returns only the checks that are tagged with the
     specified value.